Adminotech/fiware-interface-designer/doc/user_programmers.md

 ![Downloads](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/images/e/ed/Tutorial19.PNG)

 Loading your work is done by clicking on the opened folder button "Load".
 A dialog will appear with a button "Choose file".

 ![Load a scene](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/images/f/ff/LoadScene.png)

 Click on "Choose File" and select a file from your local drive.
 Be aware that loading previously saved work will overwrite any unsaved work you have done.

+#### Live tutorial

+A live tutorial of the [Interface Designer in WebTundra is available here.](http://webtundra.lab.fiware.org/nightly/client.html?example=interfacedesigner)

+Follow the on-screen instructions to get to know the basic functionality of the Interface Designer, and try them yourself.

 ### Sample scene creation